 This beautiful cove has borne many names, but none so thrilling as “Wadsworth Cove.”
 In 1876, Castine resident Dr. Joseph L. Stevens proposed at a Town Meeting that the cove be named for courageous American Revolutionary War hero General Peleg Wadsworth.
-Captured and imprisoned by the British at Fort George in 1781, Wadsworth escaped the fort with fellow prisoner Benjamin Burton.
-The two crossed the cove at night to gain their freedom.
+Captured and imprisoned by the British at Fort George in 1781, Wadsworth and fellow prisoner Benjamin Burton escaped their cell during a rainstorm.
+Wadsworth crossed the cove alone that night and walked seven miles up the Penobscot River before meeting Burton again.

 During the American Revolution, the British and the Americans referred to the spot differently.
 On maps made in 1779, the Americans labeled it as “Sweet’s Cove,” while the British called it “Matthews Cove.”
 Both Sweet and Matthews were nearby land owners.